octodemo/sumerfest-2021-beachbar/docs/pricing.md

-List of prices for all drinks
+## List of prices for all drinks

+Lof of interesting information.